hanhanhan-kim/vidtools/README.md

 - `framerate` (integer): Framerate of `undistorted_board` video in Hz.
 - `m_corners` (integer): Number of internal corners along the rows of the checkerboard.
 - `n_corners` (integer): Number of internal corners along the columns of the checkerboard.
-- `frames` (iterable of ints): Specifies the frames in which to look for checkerboards.
+- `frames` (iterable of integers): Specifies the frames in which to look for checkerboards.
 Accepts an iterable of integers, such as a list of integers, where the integers specify the indexes of the frames in the `undistorted_board` video.
 If the length of the iterable is 0, the command will randomly draw 5 frames from the video.
 The default value of `frames` is `[]` (a list of length 0).
 - `do_ask` (boolean): If true, will ask the user at every step to verify that the extracted frames are suitable images in which to search for checkerboard corners.

 This command returns the ratio of pixels to real-world units in a `pxls_to_mm.pkl` file saved in the same directory as the `undistorted_board` video.